Fracking in the Permian Basin

 Everything is Bigger in the Permian Basin

-In the Permian Basin, almost everything bad about fracking takes on new dimensions.
-The landscape, the towns, the schools and the air all bear witness to the negative effects of the United States oil and gas boom.
-Since 2014, the United States has been the largest producer of hydrocarbons worldwide.
-Fracking made it possible.[1][2]
-In the country’s largest fracking region, the Permian Basin, the catastrophic consequences of the fracking spree for people and nature are omnipresent.
+In the Permian Basin, almost every harmful aspect of fracking takes on new dimensions.
+The landscape, the towns, the schools and the air all bear witness to the damages of the US' oil and gas boom.
+The United States has been the largest producer of hydrocarbons worldwide since 2014, mainly thanks to the utilization of hydraulic fracturing (fracking) on a massive scale.[1][2]
+In the country’s largest fracking region, the Permian Basin, the catastrophic consequences of the fracking spree on people and nature are omnipresent.

-Barely an acre of land in the Permian Basin has been left untouched by oil and gas companies.[3]
-The Permian Basin is a region the size of Great Britain.[4]
+Barely an acre of land has been left untouched by oil and gas companies in the Permian Basin [3] The Permian Basin is a region the size of Great Britain.[4]
 It stretches across western Texas and southeastern New Mexico.[5]
 Bobbing pump jacks, processing plants, oil and wastewater storage tanks, compressor stations, artificial waste pits, frack sand mines and dirt roads are everywhere.[6][7]
 Corridors for underground pipelines create wide strips of barren land that vanish into the horizon.[8]

 The Permian Basin stretches over an area the size of Great Britain.
 Credit: formulanone, licensed under CC BY-SA 2.0

 265 million years ago, the Permian Basin lay underwater.
 It was a flourishing coral reef.[9]
-Today, the Permian is a desert.[10]
-However, traces of the coral reef remain.
+Although the Permian is a desert today, traces of the coral reef remain.[10]
 The organisms that once lived there have transformed into enormous deposits of oil and gas.[11]
-Nearly 40% of all oil produced in the USA comes from the Permian Basin.14663 Currently, over 100 companies are extracting record amounts of oil and gas in the region.[14]14665 If they continue this way, production in the Permian Basin will increase by 33% by 2030.[15]
-ExxonMobil alone wants to produce 25% more oil and gas in the Permian Basin in 2022 than in the year before.14667
+Nearly 40% of all oil produced in the USA comes from the Permian Basin.14663 Currently, over 100 companies are extracting record amounts of oil and gas in the region.[14]14665

 To get to the oil in the Permian Basin, companies like Pioneer Natural Resources, Chevron, Occidental Petroleum, EOG Resources, ExxonMobil and ConocoPhillips almost always use fracking.
 Fracking is an extremely destructive, unconventional way of extracting oil and gas which is otherwise not extractable.
 81% of all fracking worldwide takes place in the US.[16]
-The largest US fracking regions are Haynesville in Texas and Louisiana, the Appalachian Basin in Pennsylvania, West Virginia and Ohio and the Permian Basin in New Mexico and Texas.[17]
+The largest US fracking regions are Eagle Ford in Texas, the Appalachian Basin in Pennsylvania, West Virginia and Ohio and the Permian Basin in New Mexico and Texas.[17]
 The Permian Basin is the largest of them all.[18]

 The companies in the Permian Basin use fracking because the oil and gas is trapped underground in compressed layers of shale.[19]
 To crack open the shale, the companies have drilled tens of thousands of fracking wells.[20]
 They pump truckloads of water, sand and chemicals into the ground to release the oil and gas.[21]
 One single fracking well can use up to 42,500,000 liters (11,227,312 gallons) of water and up to 14,514,955 kg (32,000,000 lbs) of sand.[22][23]
 For a single barrel of fracked oil, the companies produce about 4 to 7 barrels of toxic wastewater.[24]
 The companies dispose of the wastewater in different ways.
 In some cases, they store it in open pits.
-These pits frequently leak and contaminate groundwater.
-Often, the companies inject the wastewater back into the ground.[25][26]
+These pits frequently leak and contaminate groundwater.1554921423 Often, the companies inject the wastewater back into the ground.[25][26]
 The pressure from the injected wastewater can cause earthquakes.[27][28][29]
-The number of earthquakes in the Permian Basin has been increasing since the fracking boom began putting on speed.
-On the Texas side of the Permian Basin alone, there have been approximately 1,300 earthquakes since 2017.14669 Scientists, and also the State of Texas, see a clear link to the oil and gas industry.
-After the number of earthquakes in Texas doubled in 2021, the regulators banned the injection of wastewater underground in a large part of the Permian Basin.14671
+The number of earthquakes in the Permian Basin has been increasing since the fracking boom began gathering pace.
+On the Texas side of the Permian Basin alone, there have been approximately 2,700 earthquakes since 2017.14669 Scientists see a clear link to the oil and gas industry - as does the State of Texas.
+Regulators banned the underground injection of wastewater in a large part of the Permian Basin, but the region continues to be struck by earthquakes.1467121424

 A Network of Pollution

-The companies transport a lot of the oil and gas from the Permian Basin to the Texas Gulf Coast.[31]
+The companies transport a lot of the oil and gas from the Permian Basin to the Gulf Coast.[31]
 From there, a never-ending stream of cargo ships transports it out into the world.[32]
-However, the companies are producing so much oil and gas that they are running out of pipelines to carry it all to the Gulf Coast.[33]
-So, the companies are building more pipelines, oil export terminals, liquefied natural gas (LNG) terminals, gas processing plants and petrochemical complexes as fast as they can.[35][36][37]
+However, the companies are producing so much oil and gas that they are running out of pipelines to carry it all to the coast.[33]
+So, the companies are building more pipelines, oil export terminals, liquefied natural gas (LNG) terminals, gas processing plants and petrochemical complexes as fast as they can.[35][36][37]15551 Rising demand for US natural gas in the wake of Russia’s invasion of Ukraine has further accelerated development of export infrastructure.
+In 2024, the company DeLa Express announced plans to lay a 690 mile (1110 km) gas pipeline all the way to the Louisiana section of the Gulf coast.
+In total, 21 LNG export facilities are currently being planned along the US Gulf Coast.21425

 The companies are racing to build more oil and gas infrastructure.
 Credit: Julie Dermansky

 The climate impact of Permian oil and gas is even greater than that of coal.[38]
-Pioneer Natural Resources, Chevron and the other Permian producers simply burn off (flare) the gas that cannot be directed into pipelines without further treatment.[40]
-As a result, a constant flow of smoke, flames and large amounts of carbon dioxide is polluting the air.[41]
-Sometimes, however, the companies simply release (vent) the gas into the atmosphere without burning it off.[42]
+Pioneer Natural Resources, Chevron and the other Permian producers simply burn off (flare) excess gas that cannot be directed into pipelines without further treatment.[40]15553 As a result, a constant flow of smoke and flames pollute the air.
+Large amounts of carbon dioxide are released every day.[41]
+Sometimes, however, the companies simply release (vent) excess gas into the atmosphere without burning it off.[42]
 Fossil gas consists mostly of methane, so the companies are actually emitting almost pure methane into the air.[43]
 Over a period of 20 years, methane is 86 times worse for global warming than carbon dioxide.[44]
-In 2020, researchers found that the Permian Basin has a 60% higher methane leakage rate than other US oil and gas regions.[45]14673 Finally, the US Environmental Protection Agency has decided to act on the situation.
-To the industry’s horror, the agency wants to introduce stricter rules for both methane and ozone emissions in the Permian Basin.1467514677
+Even though New Mexico has introduced stricter rules for flaring and venting, many companies are continuing as if nothing changed.
+Ultimately, there aren’t enough inspectors to enforce the restrictions.15555 Overflight data has repeatedly shown that the biggest methane leaks of all US oil and gas regions come from the Permian Basin.[45]146732142621427 Finally, the US Environmental Protection Agency has decided to act on the situation.
+The industry is doing all it can to prevent stricter federal rules for ozone and methane emissions.15557

 Constant flaring of gas causes massive CO2 emissions and lights up the sky day and night.
 Credit: acritely_photo / Alamy Stock Photo